-What do they look like?
+What do squirrels look like?

-What do they eat?
+What do squirrels eat?

 Squirrels are rodents which means their front teeth never stop growing.
-They have to continually gnaw on things to keep their teeth filed down and are known to nibble on tree bark, twigs, and branches.
+They must continually gnaw on things to keep their teeth filed down and are known to nibble on tree bark, twigs, and branches.
 Squirrels particularly love hickory and oak trees.

-Why do they dig so much?
+Why do squirrels dig holes?

-Keep branches cut back from your home: These rodents will use overhanging tendrils and branches as a way to get onto your roof to access possible entry points.
+- Keep branches cut back from your home: These rodents will use overhanging tendrils and branches as a way to get onto your roof to access possible entry points.

-Defend your garden: If you’ve had a problem with these animals eating your produce, it might be a good idea to build a fence around your garden.
+- Defend your garden: If you’ve had a problem with these animals eating your produce, it might be a good idea to build a fence around your garden.
 Use a wire mesh with no more than a ½ inch square mesh so they are unable to squeeze through.
 It may also help to build a top to go over your garden so they can’t climb over the fence.